wyattS-95/WyattShabe/README.md

 ## Projects
 Here's a brief overview my favorite projects found in this repository:

-### Project Name 1: Brief description of the project and its significance. (project from 215)
+### Project Name 1: Brief description of the project and its significance. (ml project)

 Technologies used: List of languages, frameworks, and tools utilized.
 Link to the project folder or relevant files.